 Clinical Lead & Senior Arts Psychotherapist

-Dafni is a BAAT (British Association of Art Therapists) and HCPC (Health and Care Professions Council) registered art therapist.
-Dafni is psychodynamically orientated, and her practice incorporates mindfulness and mentalization-based therapy techniques.
+Dafni is a BAAT (British Association of Art Therapists) and HCPC (Health and Care Professions Council) registered art therapist and is currently training in Systemic Family Therapy.
+Dafni is psychodynamically orientated, and her practice incorporates mindfulness and mentalisation-based therapy techniques.
 Her work employs the benefits of self-expression through the use of art materials thereby encouraging playfulness and spontaneity – this can be tailored to accommodate each person’s needs, individuality and therapeutic goals.

 Outside her work at The Recover Clinic, Dafni supports research projects such as the Horizons initiative funded by the NHS, which examines the psychotherapeutic benefits of art therapy.
 In her spare time, she likes travelling, reading, watching movies, visiting galleries and spending time with her friends.